Lyon-Ynov-Campus/YTrack/subjects/IDManager/readme.md

   - Password

 ### TView form
-- You have to make a TView form with thoses input :
+- You have to make a TView form with the following inputs :
   - Title (Mr, Ms, Mrs, Dr...) -> DropDown menu
   - Firstname -> InputField
   - LastName -> InputField